NeroReflex/Gishiki/Documentation/docs/installation.md

 Direct your browser to the Gishiki directory and presto!

 A new directory called application have appeared on your server...
-Just explore it....
-You are provided with:
+Just explore it!
+The framework has given you a fresh start:

-   - the settings file named setting.json
+   - settings file is named setting.json
    - a model descriptor in an XML file (named bookstore.xml)
    - an SQLite database with the table to use the bookstore example
    - a routing + controller example named router.php
-   - obscure encryption stuff
+   - obscure encryption stuff (discussed later)

 Why don't directing your browser to the [book insertion example](site.com/book/new/Example%20Book/Example%20Author/19.99/2010-01-02%2003:04:05)?

 This should help you understanding routing and model creation (just look at router.php).

+If you check your sqlite database you will notice that.....

+## What's next?
+To start learning how to accomplish things you have to learn what the framework does when a request arrives from a client.